HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 1. A map needs at least 1 enemy, 1 piece of treasure and 1 secret door, or else the game will crash.
 This is the result of the game trying to calculate the percentage the player has picked up and ending up dividing by zero.

+### Distributions of the game and magic numbers ###
+Different versions of the game assign different key numbers to the graphics.
+Each graphic can be identified using an integer "key" magic number and that number depended on what the graphics artists produced.
+This means the programmers would have had to keep a list of key numbers and always change their code when the graphics changed.
+Instead the software used by the artists produced alongside the data files also a header file that mapped each number to a macro, so the developers could simply use the macro and the generated header would map the macro to the correct number.

+The problem with this is that each build was only suitable for a particular distribution of the game, like shareware, registered, Japanese or Spear of Destiny.
+The simple solution is to use `#ifdef` directives and set the version at compile time, which is an acceptable solution when building for a particular release, but ill-suited for a source port that needs to be as compatible as possible.
+I propose the following solution that moves the version detection from compile-time to run-time.

+There will be one global header file that has a universal mapping that assigns a number to any image that might exist in any distribution.
+It is not necessary for it to be compatible to any existing distribution.
+The programmers will use these global macros then.
+For each distribution there will be a mapping that maps the universal macro to the distribution's corresponding key number.
+At run-time when the program starts determine the distribution and assign a global mapping variable to be the mapping for that distribution.
+The mapping could for example be done using an array where the universal macro is the index and the distribution's key the value.
+Trying to access an image that does not exist in that particular distribution could be mapped to an invalid number such as -1.